mark3748/docker-ddclient/README.md

 ## Configuration

-For configuration of `ddclient.conf`, please see the [ddclient](https://github.com/ddclient/ddclient) github page or the [original ddclient](https://sourceforge.net/p/ddclient/wiki/Home/) wiki.
+For configuration of `ddclient.conf`, please see the [ddclient](https://github.com/ddclient/ddclient) github page or the [original ddclient](https://ddclient.net/) docs.

 ### Example for Cloudflare